 44. Visit Cathedral Cove

-You’ve probably seen photos of Cathedral Cove littered across Instagram because it’s arguably one of the most picturesque spots in The Coromandel, a peninsula on the North Island.
+You’ve probably seen photos of Cathedral Cove littered across Instagram because it’s arguably one of the best Coromandel beaches.
 The cathedral-like arch gives the whole area a real air of grandeur.

 45. Explore Rotorua’s Thermal Parks